 The Northern Realm

 The Northern Realm came into existence after the Altori Rebellion (July 2017) and was given its official name in September 2017.
-The realm is ruled by King Muzwall Frostwither as of August 2017, advised by Lord Gerrey Kodi, and Lord Davos Crowport.
+The realm is ruled by King Davos Crowport as of December 2017, advised by Lord Gerrey Kodi.

 Hello and welcome to the wild lands of the Northern Realm!
 As always, I am looking for excellent persons like yourself to come settle under our banner.
 Be prepared for strife, struggle, and extremely cold weather my friend, but also look forward to an RP life of excitement and adventure!

-To join the Northern Realm, you need an RP character, and something to contribute, whether that be building skill, role play ideas, or simply your presence and participation.
-Simply comment your interest in this page and @Music or @Kung will get back with you.
+Note: To join the Northern Realm, you need an RP character, and something to contribute, whether that be building skill, role play ideas, or simply your presence and participation.
+Simply comment your interest in this page and @Snev, @Music, or @Kung will get back with you.